programmatordev/yet-another-php-validator/docs/03-rules_collection.md

     'age' => 25
 ]); // false ("name" is missing)

-// but it is possible to use the Optional validation for optiona fields Validator::collection(fields: [
+// but it is possible to use the Optional validation for optional fields Validator::collection(fields: [
     'name' => Validator::optional(
         Validator::notBlank()